humanesimperium/autodocx/README.md

     print("style.name == %s" % style.name)
 ```
 This prints a list of all implemented styles in the document.
 If your style isn´t there, it won´t get converted.
 No error message or something else, it just won´t work.
+#### fix
+Just format some paragraphs with the desired style in the docx.
+This inserts the style into the docx.
+Problem solved.